Metabolism and weight loss: How you burn calories

 In addition to your basal metabolic rate, two other factors determine how many calories your body burns each day:

 - Food processing (thermogenesis).
 Digesting, absorbing, transporting and storing the food you consume also takes calories.
-This accounts for 100 to 800 of the calories used each day.
-For the most part, your body's energy requirement to process food stays relatively steady and isn't easily changed.
+About 10 percent of the calories from the carbohydrates and protein you eat are used during the digestion and absorption of the food and nutrients.

 Metabolism and weight